2000mahan/xv6-Fall-2021/README.md

 - `int getprocs(void)`
 returns the number of processes that exist in the system at the time of the call.

+Taken from the projects in the Computer Sciences department at the University of Wisconsin-Madison.

 #### Phase 2
 In this part you are going to make some crucial modifications. <br />
 #### Phase 3 (main)